NodleCode/docs.nodle.com/docs/nodle-chain/sponsorship/sponsorship-workflow.md

 ## What types of transactions can be sponsored?
 Sponsors can decide on the types or categories of transactions they permit.
 This can be broad, like `AnySafe`, or more specific, such as `NFTs`, or even narrower, like `NFTMinting`.
 A "safe" transaction means it doesn't go beyond the allowed sponsorship parameters.
 For instance, if a user is allowed to make NFT and Utility calls but not Balances transactions, they could potentially conceal a Balances "transfer" within a Utility call.
-That's why it's important to define "AnySafe" properly during runtime.
-That is, Utility or Proxy calls must be excluded from the “AnySafe” transaction type.

 The transaction categories that are currently supported include:
 - `AnySafe`: For any safe transaction on the Nodle Network